Steath/OGP-trinitycore/readme.md

 3. Select new Gameserver.
 4. Select the Server where the Gameserver is supposed to be hosted.
 5. Select Gametype "Trinitycore authserver" and adjust the other settings to your needs.
-6. Change Homepath to the path to your trinitycore installation root directory (eg. /home/ogpbot/Trinitycore335) and click Change Home.
+6. Change Homepath to the path to your trinitycore installation directory (eg. /home/ogpbot/Trinitycore335) and click Change Home.
 7. Set your IP/Port (default Port is 3724) and click set IP.
 8. Click Back to Game Monitor and start your authserver.